Gbassay Sessay

 John Gbassay Sessay (born 11 May 1968) is a retired Sierra Leonean international footballer who played as a striker.

+Career

 Sessay played in the Portuguese Liga for Estrela da Amadora and Vitória Setúbal.

 Sessay was a member of the Sierra Leone national football team (the 'Leone Stars') squad at the 1994 African Nations Cup in Tunisia and the 1996 African Nations Cup in South Africa.
 He scored one of Sierra Leone's two goals as the Leone Stars defeated Burkina Faso in their opening match of the 1996 African Nations Cup.